Connic

 Thinking tokensReasoning tokens from models like o1 or Claude with extended thinking

-Output tokens typically cost 3-4x more than input tokens.
-If your costs seem high, check your output token usage first.
-Long, verbose responses are often the culprit.
+Output tokens typically cost 3–8x more than input tokens across major providers — for example, review OpenAI's current API pricing for up-to-date ratios across their model tiers.
+If your costs look high, check output usage first.
+Long, verbose responses are usually the culprit.

 Setting Up Model Pricing

-Token counts are useful.
-Dollar amounts are actionable.
-To convert tokens to costs, you need to configure pricing for the models your agents use.
+Token counts are useful, but dollar amounts are actionable.
+To convert tokens to costs, configure pricing for the models your agents use.

 Global Defaults

 Connic includes global pricing for popular models out of the box.
-These appear with a "global" badge in your pricing settings.
-You do not need to configure anything to start tracking costs for common models like GPT-4o, Claude Sonnet, or Gemini 2.5.
+These appear with a "global" badge in your pricing settings, so you don't need to configure anything to track costs for common models like GPT, Claude Sonnet, or Gemini.

 Custom Model Pricing